-- The predicate is_ready that returns wheter a shared state is available.
+- The predicate is_ready returns whether a shared state is available.

-- The method then that attaches a continuation to a future.
+- The method then attaches a continuation to a future.

 At first, to something quite sophisticated.
-The state of a future can be valid or ready.
+The state of the future can be valid or ready.

 valid versus ready

 - A future is valid if the futures has a shared state (with a promise).
 That has not to be because you can default-construct a std::future.

 - A future is ready if the shared state is available.
 Or to say it differently if the promise has already produced its value.

 Therefore (valid == true) is a requirement for (ready == true).